 How is everyone doing this lovely Monday?
 Well, actually almost Tuesday!

-Today, we’re going to dive into the 1920s fashion and I wanted to focus on one garment.
+Today, we’re going to dive into some of the1920s fashion and I wanted to focus on one type of clothing.
 I thought dresses of this decade would be fun to look back at.

 The 1920s was a memorable decade for fashion since there was more freedom in women’s fashion (especially after the war) and the clothes definitely reflected that.
 A notable designer of this era was the fabulous Coco Chanel.
 I know if you’re like me, you think of her perfume.

-During this time, Coco Chanel designed a two-piece dress out of stretchy jersey fabric that flowed against the body.
+During this time, Coco Chanel also designed a two-piece dress out of stretchy jersey fabric that flowed against the body.
 Below is the actress Gloria Swanson, a silent movie star rocking Coco’s design.

 By Bain New Service, via Wikimedia Commons.

 Another popular dress in the 1920s was the signature flapper style dress.
 Shown below.

 A traditional flapper outfit.

 In the early in the 1920s, formal wear dresses were extremely elaborate and some even had intricate beading.

 Silent movie actress Norma Talmadge.

-In 1926, there was the straight dress, one of my favorite type of dresses of the 1920s!
+In 1926, there was the classic straight dress, one of my favorite type of dresses of this decade!